How to Get Into Medical School: The Complete Guide (2025)

 What Medical Schools Are (Actually) Looking For

-Medical schools don’t just admit perfect resumes: they admit future physicians.
-Every part of your application should help answer one central question: Will this person become a competent, compassionate doctor who can handle the emotional, academic, and professional demands of medicine?
+Medical schools don’t admit perfect resumes: they admit future physicians.
+Every part of your application should help answer one central question: Is this person prepared to become a competent, compassionate doctor who can handle the emotional, academic, and professional demands of medicine?
 To get there, AdComs evaluate five key dimensions and the strongest applicants don’t just “check the boxes.”
 They show depth, intention, and growth in each.

 Here’s what to think about and look out for as you’re putting together your candidacy.